-The Domestic Exchange Program allows Swarthmore students the opportunity to spend a semester away as an exchange student at one of four domestic U.S. institutions:
+The Domestic Exchange Program allows Swarthmore students the opportunity to spend a semester away as an exchange student at one of three domestic U.S. institutions:

-Middlebury College, Mills College, Pomona College and Tufts University.
+Middlebury College, Pomona College or Tufts University.
 As an exchange student, you will live in college housing and carry a full academic course load at the host institution.

 Domestic exchange could be a compelling option if you are interested in off-campus study, and wish to pursue a semester as a full-time student at another college in the United States.
 Like study abroad, domestic exchange gives you the opportunity to expand on your academics, whether that is taking classes in subjects not offered at Tri-Co or Penn, or taking advantage of diverse course offerings that allow you to deepen your knowledge in a particular area of study.
 It also allows you to explore student life at a different institution!